 I spoke to my doctor after my heart attack.
 I didn’t need to report it to the DVLA but I had to stop driving for at least a month.

 If you stop driving

 It can be a difficult decision to stop driving, and you may be worried about how you’ll stay independent without your car.
-There are many alternative ways to get out and about, which may be cheaper and less stressful than driving - see our page about getting around more easily.
+There are other ways to get out and about, which may be cheaper and less stressful than driving – see our page about getting around more easily.